Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

-# (Optional) Adding dynamic routerlink creation to the vue page.
+# Adding dynamic routerlink creation to the vue page.
 One thing that might still hinder your focus on the front-end of the page is that Vue is not set up from the start to dynamically add your views to the navigation bar or router.
-So we are going to add this so that all you need to do is add new .vue files to expand your web page.
+So we are going to add this so that all you need to do is add new `.vue` files to expand your web page.

-# Changes to be made in src/router/index.js
+# Changes to be made in `src/router/index.js`
 ```import { createRouter, createWebHashHistory } from 'vue-router';

 // Automatically import all views from the "views" directory